TehGM/Wolfringo/docs/guides/commands/creating-commands.md

 }
 ```

+#### ICommandOptions
+By using @TehGM.Wolfringo.Commands.ICommandOptions you can get the values of prefix, prefix requirement and case sensitivity for this command.
+These options will automatically use overrides from command's arguments (such as [\[Prefix\]](xref:TehGM.Wolfringo.Commands.PrefixAttribute)) if there are any.

 #### ILogger
 If you enabled logging when you were creating @TehGM.Wolfringo.Commands.CommandsService (by passing a logger into constructor, or using .NET Generic Host/ASP.NET Core), you can pass in an instance of @Microsoft.Extensions.Logging.ILogger.
 You can then use that in your command code to log anything you want.